-DANCE COMPOSITION III
+DANC 3243 (2).
+DANCE COMPOSITION III.
 Exploration of elements of choreographic form with emphasis on sequencing, balance, phrasing, transition, choreographic device and compositional structure.
-Introduces Life Forms software for choreography and uses videotape for self-analysis and critique.
+Introduction to Life Forms computer software for choreography.
+Utilization of videotape for self-analysis and critique.
 Opportunity for visits to the Meadows Museum for the study of form.
 Required.
 Prerequisite: DANC 2242.

-DANCE COMPOSITION IV
+DANC 3244 (2).
+DANCE COMPOSITION IV.
 Synthesis, application and elaboration of previously introduced choreographic principles and concepts.
 Exploration of ethical issues and social responsibilities of the choreographer.
 Emphasis placed on collaborative, multidisciplinary, and community service projects.
 Areas for collaboration may include music, visual arts, video, spoken and written text, elements of design, and emergent technology.
 Required.
 Prerequisite: DANC 3243.

-DANC 3311 (3), 3312 (3), 3313 (3), 3314 (3), 3315 (3), 3316 (3), 3317, (3) 3318 (3) BALLET III
+DANC 3311 (3), 3312 (3), 3313 (3), 3314 (3), 3315 (3), 3316 (3), 3317 (3), 3318 (3).
+BALLET III.
 Continuing development of classical ballet technique on the advanced level with an emphasis on technical proficiency, musicality, and movement dynamics.
 May be inclusive of pointe class, men's class, and/or partnering class.
 Prerequisite: Admission by placement.